alifiaganjaraharja/NYC-TLC/README.md

 **NOTE**: For FHV, the analysis is only done for 2017 because the rest of the dataset doesn't contain any drop-off location ID.
 And the result of the analysis is based on 107,9M trips (56%) with complete location data.

+See the result table [here](https://github.com/alifiaganjaraharja/NYC-TLC/blob/main/visualizations/%5BNYC%5D-PopularRoute-FHV.pdf)

+The most popular routes for For-Hire Vehicles are characterized by a strong connection to airports and frequent intra-neighborhood trips (trips starting and ending in the same zone).
+This analysis clearly demonstrates that FHV demand is split between high-volume, long-distance trips (especially to and from airports/regions) and high-frequency, short-distance trips within dense Manhattan and core neighborhood areas.

+- **Green Taxi**

+See the result table [here](

+The most popular green taxi routes are dominated by two major trip types: intra-zone trips (trips starting and ending in the same neighborhood) and trips involving LaGuardia Airport (LGA).